Bugallon: History

+Father Antonio Perez founded Salasa in 1720, with the poblacion then located in the property of Don Francisco Valencerina in what is now Barangay Polong.
+The town center was later transferred to Baranggay Salasa on January 24, 1734, by Father Fernando Garcia.
+The plaza, presidencia, the church, and the convent were engineered in a grid pattern by the clergy at the time.

+Massive flooding in 1914 drove the transfer of the town center to Barrio Anagao (now Barangay Poblacion); but the Our Lady of Lourdes Catholic Church - one of the oldest churches in the country - remained in the old town center as the transfer could not be effected.
+Thus, a new Catholic church, dedicated to Saint Andrew, was constructed in the new Poblacion.
+Later on in 1935, Doña Milagros Klar, wife of then manager of Pantranco (Philtranco) donated a statue of the Our Lady of Lourdes to the Salasa Shrine.

-The town was named after the town's hero Major Jose Torres Bugallon who fought together with Gen. Antonio Luna during the Philippine–American War in 1899.
-February 5, 1899, at the Battle of La Loma, Bugallon faced Gen. Arthur MacArthur.
-Bugallon suffered a shot to the thigh during the battle.
+In 1921, the town of Salasa was renamed to Bugallon in honor of Major Jose Torres Bugallon, who fought together with General Antonio Luna during the Philippine–American War in 1899.
+Notably at the Battle of La Loma that took place in February 5, 1899, Bugallon faced Gen. Arthur MacArthur.
+Bugallon was shot during the battle.
 Later that day, in the arms of Antonio Luna, Bugallon died from excessive loss of blood.

-In 1921, the town of Salasa was renamed to Bugallon.
-Mr. Canullas founded the Jose Torres Bugallonas association and a monument was erected in the plaza, wherein the bones of General Bugallon were interred thereat on January 12, 1958.
+Mr. Canullas founded the Jose Torres Bugallon Association and a monument was erected in the plaza to commemorate his place in history.
+The remains of Major Bugallon were interred in the monument on January 12, 1958.

 The act of changing Salasa an old town to a new one, Bugallon, required a congressional approval sponsored by the Congressman Mauro Navarro, first district of Pangasinan, and obtained congressional approval in changing Salasa to Bugallon.
 Hence, Salasa became a mere barangay but remains the seat of Our Lady of Lourdes Parish (11 barangays) and the other is Bugallon's St. Andrew the Apostle (14 barangay).